- About PATH Intl.

-Beginning January 1, 2013, the Professional Association of Therapeutic Horsemanship International (PATH Intl.) and the American Paint Horse Foundation (APHF) have forged an innovative partnership.
-Designed to benefit those who wish to further their education, this alliance will provide scholarship assistance to potential instructors of therapeutic riding.
-While open to anyone with skills in equine management, horsemanship, instruction, teaching methods and disabilities, preference for scholarships will be awarded to medical professionals.
+The Professional Association of Therapeutic Horsemanship International (PATH Intl.) and the American Paint Horse Foundation will continue an innovative partnership designed to help train therapeutic riding instructors.
+This alliance, which was founded in 2013, provides scholarship assistance to potential instructors of therapeutic riding.
+While open to anyone with skills in equine management, horsemanship, instruction, teaching methods and disabilities, preference for scholarships will be given again to medical professionals.

-Founded in 1969 to promote equine-assisted activities and therapies for individuals with special needs, PATH Intl.’s more than 4,300 instructors have helped more than 54,000 children and adults find strength and independence through involvement with horses.
+Founded in 1969 to promote equine-assisted activities and therapies for individuals with special needs, more than 4,200 PATH Intl. instructors have helped in excess of 56,000 children and adults find strength and independence through involvement with horses.
 The average cost of registration for a PATH Intl. certification workshop and test, which takes place over three days, is $800.
-The American Paint Horse Foundation seeks to assist individuals interested in certification through the application and acceptance of one-time $800 scholarships.
+The American Paint Horse Foundation seeks to assist individuals interested in certification through the application and acceptance of one-time, $800 scholarships.

-Two $800 scholarships will be awarded annually by the American Paint Horse Foundation, whose primary mission centers on heritage and education.
+Two $800 scholarships were awarded earlier this year, and applications are being sought again by the American Paint Horse Foundation, whose primary mission centers on heritage and education.
 Formed in 2005, the foundation is chartered as a nonprofit corporation.
 Learn more about how the foundation benefits the lives of American Paint Horses and their enthusiasts at aphfoundation.org.

 PATH Intl.™ has partnered with Wounded Warrior Project™ (WWP) to provide equine-assisted activities and therapies (EAAT) for WWP alumni.
 WWP has made a significant gift of a $200,000 grant to PATH Intl. for the purpose of awarding scholarships for EAAT to WWP alumni who have expressed an interest in therapeutic horsemanship.